Michal-Turbanski/GraphQLArticle/README.md

 Now try yourself to get:
 - Specific author and reviews related to him,
 - Specific review and its author,
-- specific review and associated movie.
+- Specific review and associated movie.

 You can find solution [here](https://github.com/Michal-Turbanski/GraphQLArticle/blob/main/src/resolvers.ts).